sn1perhvh/sn1pers-neverlose-config/README.md

 # sn1pers-neverlose-config
-This is a Legally dumped version of my Neverlose.cc config for csgo HvH
+This is my Neverlose.cc config and luas for csgo HvH